The keyboard sidebar is called one-handed mode

 I was afraid it was some non-optional system update.
 So I was glad to find the setting.
 Maybe this sounds curmudgeonly, but there’s not enough room on that tiny screen for a keyboard and a sidebar with a bunch of functions I’ll never use.
 And shifting the keys one position to the left or right (it’s configurable!) messed with my muscle memory.

-I don’t know what the intent for one-handed mode is, and how shrinking keys a good 10 percent makes it easier to type with one hand, but I’m not sure it matters.
+I don’t know what problem one-handed mode solves, and how shrinking keys a good 10 percent makes it easier to type with one hand.
+But I’m not sure it matters.
 30 seconds later, I’ve got my keyboard back to how I’m used to.